MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 }
 ```

-The code in lines 11-22 have conditional rendering for `{selectedAccount && (...)}`.
+The code in lines 11-22 have conditional rendering, ensuring that the content inside is only
-This conditional rendering ensures that the content inside is only displayed if `selectedAccount` is true.
+displayed if `selectedAccount` is true.
 This ensures that detailed information about the selected wallet is only displayed when an active
 wallet is connected.
-You can then display information about the wallet, and conditionally render anything related to the following:
+You can display information about the wallet, and conditionally render anything related to the following:

 - Wallet address
 - Wallet balance
 - Chain ID or name
 - Other components that first need a connected wallet to work

-If you uncomment the `SelectedWallet` component in `src/App.tsx`, run the dapp and connect to
+Uncomment the `SelectedWallet` component in `src/App.tsx` and run the dapp.
-MetaMask, the following is displayed:
+When you connect to MetaMask, something like the following displays:

 ![View of SelectedWallet component](../assets/tutorials/react-dapp/react-tutorial-02-selected-wallet.png)

-### 7. Show wallet connection errors
+### 8. Display wallet connection errors

-Add the following code to `src/components/WalletError.tsx`:
+Add the following code to `src/components/WalletError.tsx` to handle wallet connection errors:

 ```tsx title="WalletError.tsx"
 import { useWalletProvider } from "~/hooks/useWalletProvider"